Open access peer-reviewed chapter - ONLINE FIRST

 3.7 Applications to agricultural and environmental samples

-Table 5 provides the analytical data for determination of pyraclostrobin using coupling reagent from agricultural and environmental samples in spectrophotometry and compared with the results of other reported methods in terms of linearity range, LOD, and sample matrices.
-In the present work, coupling reagent was performed without using toxic solvents in spectrophotometry for the determination of pyraclostrobin in different agricultural and environmental samples at very microgram (μg) level as compared to other instrumental methods such as solid-phase micro extraction (SPME) GC-MS, ultra-performance liquid chromatography tandem mass spectrometry UPLC-MS/MS, HPLC-UV (Table 5).
-The results are indicating that a many fold enhancement in the recovery % and extraction efficiency will be acquired using PAS coupling reagent assisted microextraction of pyraclostrobin as compared to the other methods.
-The present method based on PAS: pyraclostrobin complex is found to be simple, eco-friendly, sustainable, selective and sensitive and cost-effective as compared to different spectroscopic and chromatographic methods [22, 24, 25, 26].
+Table 5 provides the analytical data for determination of pyraclostrobin using coupling reagents from agricultural and environmental samples in spectrophotometry and compared with the results of other reported methods in terms of linearity range, LOD and sample matrices.
+In the present work, coupling reagent was performed without using toxic solvents in spectrophotometry for the determination of pyraclostrobin in different agricultural and environmental samples at very microgram (μg) levels as compared to other instrumental methods such as solid-phase microextraction (SPME) GC-MS, ultra-performance liquid chromatography-tandem mass spectrometry UPLC-MS/MS and HPLC-UV (Table 5).
+The results indicate that a many-fold enhancement in the recovery % and extraction efficiency will be acquired using PAS coupling reagent-assisted microextraction of pyraclostrobin as compared to the other methods.
+The present method based on PAS:pyraclostrobin complex is found to be simple, eco-friendly, sustainable, selective, sensitive and cost-effective as compared to different spectroscopic and chromatographic methods [22, 24, 25, 26].

 LC-MS/MS0.2–2000.060.20.998Environment[23]